22 things that make living with roommates so much easier

 11. A nice smelling spray to make #2 smell like a #1

 We all poop.
 It’s natural, it’s human, and there’s nothing to be ashamed about it.
 But it can be embarrassing when living with roommates, especially people you don’t know too well.
 With a nice smelling spray like Poo-Pourri’s Before-You-Go or Squatty Potty’s Unicorn Gold, you’ll walk out of the bathroom smelling like royalty and no one will ever know what horrendous deeds occurred just moments earlier.
-At Reviewed, we're currently testing both in our single-stall bathrooms and I have to tell you, they both do a great job.
-They both have around 2,000 4.5-star reviews, so follow your heart and save your nose.
+At Reviewed, we're currently testing both in our single-stall bathrooms and I have to tell you, they both do a great job — so follow your heart and save your nose.

 - Get the Squatty Potty Unicorn Gold Toilet Spray on Amazon for $9.99